THERE’S MORE WHERE THIS CAME FROM…

 If you need to be taken down to a lower altitude as a matter of urgency, there are two options in place.
 In most instances, steel-framed, mobile stretchers can be pushed by porters to descend quickly.
 Most people feel immediate relief at lower altitudes where you will be evaluated and if the guides determine you are well enough, you will wait for your group at a lower camp or be taken to the gate for transfer to Moshi for medical treatment (if necessary).
 For more serious concerns, through a partnership with Kilimanjaro SAR, emergency helicopters can be deployed within 5 minutes for evacuation, complete with in-flight medical treatment.
 If you require further medical attention upon landing, you will be taken to their modern, private High Altitude Medical Clinic, designed to tackle Acute Mountain Sickness (AMS).
 Please ensure that you have appropriate insurance coverage for trekking with evacuation coverage for up to 6,000 metres above sea level.

-Unlike many operators, your host carries oxygen on all climbs and guides perform daily health and pulse oxymeter checks, which measures both your heart rate and the percentage of oxygen in your blood.
-Ensuring and monitoring your health and safety at all altitudes is your host's top priority, and your guides are well-trained to identify the signs of AMS and resolve them immediately.
+Yes!
+Oxygen cylinders are carried on all of our climbs for emergency use only.
+In addition to this, our guides perform daily health and pulse oxymeter checks, which measure both your heart rate and the percentage of oxygen in your blood.
+Ensuring and monitoring your health and safety at all altitudes is your host's top priority, and all guides are well-trained to identify the signs of AMS and act accordingly.

 There is a limit to the weight that the porters can carry and your kitbag must be no heavier than 20kg.
 You will also have a rucksack to hold your basic kit for each day of walking.
 If you wish to bring more than 20kg it is best to arrange another bag and an extra porter charge will apply.